Daiwa Scholars 1997 completed their Scholarship in April 1999.

 His homestay while on the Scholarship was in Hikone City, Shiga Prefecture and his work placement was with the Foreign News Desk at TV Tokyo.

-Charles is currently Head of Digital Engagement at Imperial War Museums.
+Charles is currently Assistant Director for Digital Engagement at Imperial War Museums.

 Michele Head completed her studies in Psychology and Clinical Psychology at the Université Catholique de Louvain in 1997.